Eleazar Avaran: Death and legacy

-Commemoration

 Eleazar's death was a popular subject for art in the Middle Ages, where it was given a typological significance as prefiguring Christ's sacrifice of himself for mankind.
 The chance to portray an elephant was also welcomed by artists, although as most had never seen one, the results are often very strange.
 It is also portrayed in a painting of 19th century French artist Gustave Doré.
 The Israeli settlement, Elazar, in Gush Etzion, near the site of the battle of Beth-zechariah, is named after him.
 Streets are named after him in Jerusalem and in Tel Aviv.